-Why might I need a gastric bypass weight-loss surgery?
+Why might I need gastric bypass weight-loss surgery?

-Studies on RYGB have found that it can often reverse type 2 diabetes and lower the risk for high blood pressure, sleep apnea, and certain heart problems.
+Gastric bypass can help a person lose about 100 pounds of excess weight.
+It may also reverse type 2 diabetes and stop heartburn and reflux.
+Weight-loss surgery can also lower the risk for high blood pressure, sleep apnea, and certain heart problems.

 What are the risks of gastric bypass weight-loss surgery?

-- Malnutrition, especially if you don’t take your prescribed vitamins and minerals daily for the rest of your life
+- Low levels of vitamins if you don’t take supplements daily for the rest of your life

-- Gastric “dumping,” which can cause nausea, rapid heartbeat, flushing, fainting, and other unpleasant symptoms such as diarrhea after eating
+- Dumping syndrome.
+This can cause nausea, fast heartbeat, abdominal cramping, fainting, and diarrhea after eating.

-- Narrowing of the sites where intestines are joined (stricture)
+- Narrowing of the sites where intestines are joined (stenosis or stricture)

-- Dangerous internal hernias in which the intestine can be trapped and blocked
+- Dangerous internal hernia, in which the small intestine can be trapped and blocked

 How do I get ready for Roux-en-Y gastric bypass surgery?